yutaro741/unit4/README.md

 8: H/P: jinja2(for loop), template_enjine
 The main page needs to be able to see all posts, but it is hard to show all of those posts at once with using only normal HTML.
 So, I use jinja2 for using for loop for all data, and template_enjine(the things that is in the {{}}) to show each item from python.
+I let the posts to go to the individual posts page for each posts in the lists.

 ※The python file is already made, made by just SELECT all of the posts.
 ```.py